WHAT WE DO

 WHAT YOU LEARN

 Students in this stream will learn basic principles of atmospheric science including atmospheric structure, cloud formation , how measurements of clouds are made from both the ground and space and how to identify cloud types by their appearance.
 They will also learn the role of different types of observations and models in understanding and predicting weather and climate.
 In addition to this subject matter knowledge students will gain technical knowledge and experience in working with large datasets broadly applicable beyond the realm of atmospheric science.
-This includes basic Python, Python packages used by data scientists to clean, organize, and analyze large datasets, visualizing geospatial datasets, and how to develop your own user contributed Python functions.
+This includes basic Python, Python packages used by data scientists to clean, organize, and analyze large datasets, visualizing geospatial datasets, and applying existing artificial intelligence tools to our stream's datasets.